git-kbutkovich/Madelon_unsupervised_learning/README.md

 # Project 3: Feature Selection + Classification

+DUE NOVEMBER 11 !!!!!!

 ### Domain and Data

 You're working as a data scientist with a research firm.
 You're firm is bidding on a big project that will involve working with thousands or possibly tens of thousands of features.
 You know it will be impossible to use conventional feature selection techniques.
 You propose that a way to win the contract is to demonstrate a capacity to identify relevant features using machine learning.
 Your boss says, "Great idea.
 Write it up."
 You figure that working with a synthetic dataset such as [Madelon](https://archive.ics.uci.edu/ml/datasets/Madelon) is an excellent way to demonstrate your abilities.

 #### Requirement

 This work must be done on AWS.
+Must be aware of engineering decisions you make due to limited resources & bandwidth???

+engineering-speaking, can our t2micros handle a dataset with 20k rows and 500 columns...?
+Start with t2-micro, according to Josh!!!
+What sort of memory foortprint can we execute?

 ### Problem Statement